England’s Cathedrals, Abbeys, and Medieval Painted Churches

 - Led by William R. Cook, medieval history specialist and lecturer for the Great Courses

 - Observe one of only four remaining Magna Cartas

-- Five UNESCO World Heritage Sites: Westminster Abbey, the Cathedrals of Durham & Canterbury, Bath, and Fountains Abbey
+- Three UNESCO World Heritage Sites: The Cathedrals of Durham & Canterbury and Fountains Abbey

 - Limited to 14 participants